abb-motors-and-generators/smart-sensor-api-client/README.md

 - Python 3 with `pip` and `setuptools` installed
 - Test that you have access to the [Smart Sensor Web API](https://api.smartsensor.abb.com/swagger/)
 - Obtain an API key from the [Smart Sensor website](https://smartsensor.abb.com)
+- Get to know the feature codes related to the commands to be used, available in the section "Commands", avilable in the [documentation](https://search.abb.com/library/Download.aspx?DocumentID=9AKK107728&LanguageCode=en&DocumentPartId=&Action=Launch).

 ## Quick Start